neorb/neorb/README.md

 - 👋 Hi, I’m @neorb
-- 👀 I’m interested in Android Apps
+- 👀 I’m interested in Android Apps and Web App
-- 🌱 I’m currently learning ...Kotlin and Java
+- 🌱 I’m currently learning ...Kotlin, Java, JavaScript and Python
 - 💞️ I’m looking to collaborate on any project related with Android and Web apps
 - 📫 How to reach me out via  email: anelramirezbaez@gmail.com

 <!---
 neorb/neorb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.